iterative/dvc.org/content/docs/start/experiments.md

 params.yaml  featurize.max_features  3000     1500
 ```

-## Iterating over experiments
+## Simultaneously running multiple experiments

-The real magic of `dvc exp run` happens when running multiple experiments.
-So
-far, we have been tuning the `featurize` stage, but there are also parameters
+So far, we have been tuning the `featurize` stage, but there are also parameters
 for the `train` stage, which trains a
 [random forest classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).